 By breaking down the JRC into a village of several buildings, cross-ventilated air is able to pass through the spaces, cooling facades and enhancing evaporative cooling from water within a series of landscape irrigation grooves.
 Underneath the roof, the buildings in cooperation with the landscape vegetation and water bodies make for a micro climate that increases thermal comfort year-round-all for a more pleasant place to gather for work.

 The workspaces within allow an agile and a concentrated workflow.
 They are zoned into collective and dynamic areas which are separated from smaller traditional cellular type offices.
 The modular building system allows easy adaptability for evolving space needs.
 This will secure a future-proof flexibility for the various functions housed within.

 The landscape is based on Seville’s rich vernacular of nature typologies – from cultivated to natural.
 A symbiosis between the additive qualities of the JRC’s structure and the organic, wild and permeable.
 The JRC showcases both green and blue bio climatic and sustainable principles, inviting in the public to experience the local biodiversity.

-The landscape consists primarily of native plants and trees to ensure a future-proof strategy for supporting and enhancing local biodiversity.
-The wellbeing for the JRC staff and visitors is enhanced by the landscape with its lush and green outdoor spaces, which are all designed to be user-friendly, universally accessible, and actively used in all seasons.
+The landscape consists primarily of native plants and trees supporting and enhancing local biodiversity.
+The wellbeing for the JRC staff and visitors is enhanced by the lush and green outdoor spaces, designed to be user-friendly, universally accessible, and actively used in all seasons.